Mouthwatering Oat Flour Chocolate Chip Cookies

 I added a bit of unsweetened applesauce in these cookies on the advice of Britt Berlin over at The Banana Diaries.

-She has a chocolate chip cookie recipe that has the most scrumptious chewy and soft texture.
+She has this chocolate chip cookie recipe that has the most scrumptious chewy and soft texture.
 She attributes most of that texture to adding unsweetened applesauce.

 I aspired to achieve a similar texture for this oat flour chocolate chip cookies recipe.
 And I’m so glad I followed her advice, because it really works!

-By adding the unsweetened applesauce, the cookies finally had that mouthwatering texture that I was looking for.
+By adding the unsweetened applesauce, the cookies finally had that melt in your mouth texture that I was looking for.

 Why I Chose to Add Coconut Sugar